 Completion Reports (CRs) A completion report on AKSSF's template is due within 60 days of the end of the project period and shall be filled out on the AKSSF online report submission system.

-PCSRF Performance Metrics (metrics) Metrics are required by NOAA to capture the results of projects as they relate to one of the five major PCSRF objectives (Salmon Recovery Planning and Watershed Assessments; Salmon Habitat Protection and Restoration; Salmon Enhancement and Harvest Management; Outreach and Education; and Salmon Research, Monitoring, and Evaluation).
-A project’s objective is determined by AKSSF and is listed on the project approval form (PAF) provided at the start of the project.
-Two sets of metrics are required: preliminary metrics are due at the start of the project and should capture the entire anticipated results; final metrics are due 60 days after the end date of the project and should capture actual results.
+PCSRF Performance Metrics (metrics) Metrics are required by NOAA to capture the results of projects as they relate to one of three PCSRF objectives (Salmon Recovery Planning and Watershed Assessments (P&A); Salmon Habitat Protection and Restoration (HP&R); and Salmon Research, Monitoring, and Evaluation RM&E)).
+A project's objective is determined by AKSSF and is listed on the SOW.
+Two sets of metrics are required: preliminary metrics are due 30 days after the start date of the project and should capture the entire anticipated results; final metrics are due 60 days after the end date of the project and should capture actual results.
 The appropriate metrics template is available for download on the AKSSF online report submission system at http://www.akssf.org/Personnel and should be uploaded there when complete.
 AKSSF and NOAA reserve the right to change objectives at any time, which may result in additional required metrics.

 System Access A username and password will be supplied for new users to the AKSSF online report submission system before the first report is due.